netsage-project/netsage-pipeline/website/docs/deploy/bare_metal_install.md

 1. Flow Filter - GlobalNOC uses this for Cenic data to filter out some flows.
 Not needed otherwise.
 2. Netsage Netflow Importer - required to read nfcapd files from sflow and netflow importers.
 (If using tstat flow sensors only, this is not needed.)
-3. Logstash - be sure the number of logstash pipeline workers is set to 1 (unless you have removed the aggregation logstash conf).
+3. Logstash - be sure the number of logstash pipeline workers in /etc/logstash/logstash.yml is set to 1 or flow stitching/aggregation will not work right!
 4. Logstash configs - these are executed in alphabetical order.
 See the Logstash doc.
+At a minimum, the input, output, and aggregation configs have parameters that you will need to update or confirm.

 Nothing will automatically start after installation as we need to move on to configuration.